DSU-DefSec/DWAYNE-INATOR-5000/README.md

-darkmode = true      # an alternative dark mode stylesheet no_passwords = false # disables password change requests. makes all services anonymous
+darkmode = true      # an alternative dark mode stylesheet no_passwords = false # disables password change requests. makes all services anonymous easypcr = true       # allow easy password changes

 # Admins have access to all records and information
 [[admin]]
-identifier = "admin"
+name = "admin"
 pw = "letsallhavefun"

 # Red teams will be able to claim red team incidents
 # If no red teams are specified, red reporting is disabled
 [[red]]
-identifier = "red"
+name = "red"
 pw = "HACKTHEPLANET"

 # Each team added here will show up on the scoreboard